 I currently live in Rhode Island, a few towns away from where I grew up.
-I am married, have four great kids, a spoiled cat, and lovable black lab.
+I am married, have four great kids, two spoiled cats, and lovable black lab.
 The house is noisy and the dinner table full!
-I hold a degree in Classics from College of the Holy Cross and for years I taught Latin at the Meadowbrook Waldorf School.
-I also worked in the admissions office there before turning my attention to full-time writing.
+I hold a degree in Classics from College of the Holy Cross and for years I taught Latin at the Meadowbrook Waldorf School where I now serve on the Board of Trustees.

 I’m thrilled to be collaborating with these fantastic gals on my favorite topic – books!
-(My dining room has recently been turned into a library to accommodate my obsessive love for the printed word.)
-On the writing side, my first novel, Horizon, was published December 2015, and my short story “Homecoming” will be available summer 2016 in the anthology titled Sirens.
+My dining room has recently been turned into a library to accommodate my obsessive love for the printed word.
+On the writing side, my novel, Horizon, has won a few indie awards including the Writer’s Digest Grand Prize in 2016.
+The sequel, Infinity, released in 2017.
+I also have speculative short fiction published and soon-to-be published by World Weaver Press, Grimbold Books, and Belanger Books.
 Please feel welcome to check out my author website and blog and follow me on twitter.

 I love to read and review sci-fi, fantasy, military thrillers, horror, or an occasional historical fiction story with a touch of romance!
 Send me your genre fiction! firstname.lastname@example.org